Updated July 13, 2020

 In addition, we are working to cancel, postpone, or conduct virtually any planned events until further notice.
 Please review websites or contact event organizers to check on the status of any events you planned to attend.

 Syracuse University will not proceed with on-campus in-person commencement events in May, including the School of Education convocation ceremony.
 We deeply regret this outcome and are committed to celebrating and recognizing the class of 2020 in a way that is meaningful to our graduates.
 The University is planning alternative approaches to celebrating and recognizing the academic achievements of our students.
-For updated details about Syracuse University’s 2020 Commencement, visit the Commencement website.
+For updated details about Syracuse University’s 2020 Commencement and ongoing plans for a fall event, visit the Commencement website.

-This spring, we would like nothing more than to welcome you to campus or travel to your area.
-However, following New York State recommendations related to large gatherings and in an abundance of care for your family and ours, we have made the decision to suspend all campus visits, student-led tours and admissions programming, including our Spring Receptions, Admitted Graduate Student Program, and off-campus events.
+We would like nothing more than to welcome you to campus or travel to your area.
+However, following New York State recommendations related to large gatherings and in an abundance of care for your family and ours, we have made the decision to suspend all campus visits, student-led tours and admissions programming.
+We understand that this cancellation is disruptive and disappointing.
+You can contact our undergraduate or graduate admissions staff to learn more about upcoming virtual events or schedule a phone or video call.

-Effective Tuesday, March 17, only essential faculty and staff should report to campus.
-Staff should talk to their supervisors regarding remote work arrangements.
+School of Education faculty and staff are following the University’s phased staffing approaching beginning June 2020.
+Anyone coming to campus for work or research must complete a daily health screening questionnaire prior to arriving on campus each day.
+Staff should continue to talk to their supervisors regarding remote work arrangements.
 More information is available on the Human Resources website.

-Consistent with the March 16, 2020 Update by Vice Chancellor Haynie, building access to Huntington Hall will be by card swipe only at least through March 29.
+Building access to Huntington Hall will continue to be by card swipe only.
 Faculty and staff located in other buildings on campus should check with their Building Coordinator.